-To help you strategically plan your Amazon interview preparation, let's break down the primary components of an Amazon interview and the types of questions that make Amazon interviews different from any other tech company interviews.
+To help you strategically plan your Amazon interview preparation, let's break down the main components of an Amazon interview and the types of questions that distinguish Amazon interviews from other tech company interviews.

 Candidates with at least three or four years of software engineering experience must prepare for system design questions if they want to land a job at Amazon.
 To nail the Amazon interview preparation for these questions, practice web-based components, such as the design of an online store or a URL shortener.

 - Work Style Assessment: These are approximately 10-20 minutes long, centered around Amazon’s culture and leadership principles.
 Here, the company wants to understand your work style, and you help them do that by selecting statements that best represent your choices and interests and your approach to everyday tasks.

 - Work Sample Simulation: These simulations can take anywhere between 20 minutes to an hour to complete and require you to demonstrate your problem-solving, prioritization, and interpersonal skills.
 Depending on the role, the tasks might involve interpreting data from charts, answering customer questions, resolving issues, and more.

 Some popular Amazon behavioral questions are:

 - Tell me about an instance when the path forward was not clear.
 What decisions did you take to move ahead?